1995parham-learning/1995parham-learning.github.io/src/content/docs/concepts/operating_systems.md

 ### APIs

+- The `fork()` system call is used to create a new process.
+- The `wait()` system call is used by a parent to wait for a child process to finish what it has been doing.
+- The `exec()` system call is useful when you want to run a program that is different from the calling program.
+- The `pipe()` system call is used to implement UNIX pipes.
+In this case, the output of one process is connected to an in-kernel pipe, and the input of another process is connected to that same pipe.

 :::note
 The separation of `fork()` and `exec()` is essential in building a UNIX shell, because it lets the shell run code _after_ the call to `fork()` but _before_ the call to `exec()`; this code can alter the environment of the about-to-run